How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 • 99354 + 99355 + 99355: 165 to 194 minutes long ,or an additional 105 to 134 minutes

-Note that these are add-on CPT codes, which means you can’t use them on their own — they always need to be accompanied by 90837.
+Note that these are add-on CPT codes, which means you can’t use them on their own.
+They always need to be accompanied by 90837.
 If you bill an insurer for just the add-on CPT code, you can expect it to be denied.

 How To Use CPT 90837 with Sessions Outside of Normal Business Hours